Zeptiny/Syncr/README.md

 - Distribute jobs across multiple servers to improve performance
 - Suggest optimal rclone settings based on job analysis

+## Breaking bugs
+- Unions are ignoring more than one remote, making it appear that only one remote is in the union

 ## Other & technical information
 - The scheduled jobs are checked every minute with cron_validator using huey if they should be executed, schedules cannot be less than 1 minute.